 Dealings in BHG Retail REIT Units

 The Manager has adopted an internal compliance standard operating policy to provide guidance to its

 Directors, key officers and employees in respect of dealings in the REIT's Units.
 The policy permits the

 Directors and the Manager's key officers and employees to purchase Units, but sets clear limits on the

 - Any officer or employee who wishes to purchase Units must complete a Staff Dealing Application

 Form and obtain approval from the Compliance Manager, CEO and Chairman of the Manager;

-year, and one month prior to the annual announcement of the REIT's financial results.
+year, and one month prior to the full year announcement of the REIT's financial results.
 During

 Hualian Group are strictly prohibited from dealing in Units; and

 - Directors, key officers and employees are further prohibited from dealing in Units if they are in

 Directors, officers and employees should not deal in Units on short-term considerations.